| |

 From

-(1) lump all of them (vireos, Erpornis, shrike-babblers) into one
+ways: (1) lump all of them (vireos, Erpornis, shrike-babblers) into one

-family (Vireonidae); (2) recognize three families; (3) lump Erpornis
+family (Vireonidae); (2) lump Erpornis with vireos and split

-with vireos and split shrike-babblers as a separate family (the
+shrike-babblers as a separate family (the Pteruthiidae), or (3) place

-and leave the New World vireos in their own family (Vireonidae).
+leave the New World vireos in their own family (Vireonidae).
 Any of

 these three approaches is justified by the current evidence.
 The first

-approach emphasizes the relationships between these groups; the second
+approach emphasizes the relationships between these groups.
+The second

-have been separate from vireos for ~24 million years. |
+emphasizing the offshoots that have been separate from vireos for ~24

 For